Tupolev Tu-98: Design

 The aircraft is built according to the scheme of a mid wing with a swept wing (the sweep angle on the leading edge is 55 degrees).
 Two AL-7F engines were installed in the stern, fed by long intake ducts and air inlets shifted upwards.
 The main landing gear was located in the fuselage, which made the wing “clean”, but led to a considerable reduction of stability on the ground.
 The crew consisted of a pilot - a ship commander, a navigator-operator and a navigator-navigator.
 All crew stations had ejection seats.
 The front of the aircraft was a single pressurized cabin.
 Behind the pressurized cabin there was a technical compartment with photographic equipment (AFA-33/75).
 The fuel system consisted of 4 main and one centering tanks in the fuselage.
 The wing was a two-spar, caisson design.

 The control system was performed according to the traditional scheme - with a fixed stabilizer, although for the first time in all control channels, Andrey Nikolayevich agreed to use irreversible hydraulic boosters (his saying is known - “the best booster is the one that stands on the ground”).
 The front landing gear had a two-wheel axle, the main gear had two pairs of wheels.

 For the first time in the domestic bomber, a remote-controlled aft-firing dual AM-23 gun DK-18 installation was used.
 The guns were aimed by the ARS-1 “Argon” radar sight, the antenna unit of which was placed in the upper part of vertical stabilizer.
 An additional AM-23 cannon was mounted in the forward right fuselage, which could be fired by the pilot.

-The aircraft's missile and bomb armament included the suspension FAB-100, FAB-250 or FAB-500 in various combinations, as well as up to 300 NAR ARS-85, or 61 TRS-132, or 18 TRS-212.
+The aircraft's missile and bomb armament included the OFAB-100-120, FAB-250 or FAB-500 dumb bombs in various combinations, as well as up to 300 NAR ARS-85, or 61 TRS-132, or 18 TRS-212.
 For naval aviation, the aircraft was to be armed with AMD-500 and AMD-100 mines, torpedoes RAT-52, MAN, MAV and TAN-53.
 The aircraft was equipped with the radar "Initiative" and collimator sights OPB-16.